Farm tours are available for small groups and families to meet, feed, interact with and walk with our alpacas.

 Alpacas are innately calm animals, happy to mill around people and are child safe.
 Although some animals are more relaxed about it than others, their instinct is not to be touched.
 Patience and training can overcome this reluctance but progress frequently depends on the character of the alpaca.
 There is a hierarchy in both male and female herds with a lead animal in each case, generally the oldest and always the most assertive.
 The 'pecking order' is usually easy to work out.
 An excellent paper on the behaviour of South American domestic camelids has recently appeared.

 Alpacas do not spit in the usual sense but splutter air and saliva - completely different from llamas.
-It is mostly reserved for other alpacas during disputes or asserting authority but occasionally a person can be caught in the 'cross-fire'.
-Usually one splutter from an alpaca is enough to assert itself but very occasionally there may be a prolonged dispute.
+It is part of the highly sophisticated body language used by alpacas to show annoyance, establish and maintain social order and to respond to serious threat.
+Such spluttering is invariably between alpacas but occasionally a person can be caught in the 'cross-fire'.
+Usually one splutter from an alpaca is enough to assert itself but very occasionally there may be a prolonged dispute involving much spluttering, posturing and occasionally neck wrestling.
 Once finished, the bottom lips of the animals will often be hanging down, airing the mouth of the bad taste.
-Sometimes the animals will mouth and eject leaves to speed the process.
+Sometimes the animals will mouth and eject leaves or grass to speed the process.
 When severely angered, an alpaca can regurgitate its rumen contents (a pungent acidic slurry of grass) and project it forcefully at their target.
 Happily, this is very unusual.